 Luggage: On tour

-For all your items, will also needs to be used as storage during day and multiple day trek and your non trekking items will be kept in this bag, clean clothes, sandles etc. This bag should preferably have a lock, there will be no access to this bag during trekking days and nights.
+You will not trek with your main bag, only carrying it from the hotel room to the bus, porters are provided for the trekking sections.
+This bag is for all your items and will also needs to be used as storage during day and multiple day treks, your non trekking items will be kept in this bag, clean clothes, sandles etc. This bag should preferably have a lock, there will be no access to this bag during trekking days and nights.

-During the course of a trekking day, you do not have access to the luggage that is being carried for you by the porters, thsi will be the bag that you will carry.
+During the course of a trekking day, you do not have access to the luggage, which is being carried for you by the porters.
 In any mountain region the weather can change rapidly and you must be equipped for this eventuality.
-Your daysack should, therefore, be large enough to carry the following: waterproofs, fleece, long trekking trousers (if walking in shorts), warm hat and gloves, sun hat, sun cream, water bottle (at least 3litre), tissues and your packed lunch.
-Most people normally find that this adds up to about 3 to 5kg.
+Your daypack should be large enough to carry your day things including: waterproofs, fleece, long trousers (if walking in shorts), warm hat and gloves, sun hat, suncream, water bottle, tissues and your packed lunch.
 Camera equipment can be heavy so think carefully when deciding what to take.
-Remember to carry spare batteries with you during the day.
-Something between 25 and 35 litres capacity is probably the most suitable.
-A shoulder bag is not a practical alternative.
+A rucksack with 20 or 25 litres capacity is usually sufficient.
+Please note that a shoulder bag is not practical.

 Equipment Hire and Trek Training Days: Trek Hire UK hire out a wide range of kit including quality sleeping bags, down jackets, therm-a-rest sleeping mats and walking poles http://www.trekhireuk.com.
 They also run regular trek training and preparation days from their base in the Surrey Hills, ideal for getting an indication of your overall fitness level and also covering advice on kit and altitude.

-Local Crew: Although entirely voluntary, tipping is a recognized part of life in this region of the world.
+Although entirely voluntary, tipping is a recognized part of life in this region of the world.
 Some local staff will look to members of the group for personal recognition of particular services provided.
-In order to make things easier for you, the Tour Leaders may organise a group's tips kitty and if this is the case, they will account for it throughout the tour.
+In order to make things easier for you, your leader may organise a group's tips kitty for included activities and meals and if this is the case, they will account for it throughout the tour.

-Accordingly you should allow approx. £35 for gratuities for local staff.
+Accordingly you should allow approx. £35.00 per person for group tipping.